daddydrac/-deprecated-NVIDIA-GPU-Tensor-Core-Accelerator-PyTorch-OpenCV/README.md

 ### Features ###
 - Miniconda: Accelerated Python, version 3.9
 - CuPy: GPU accelerated drop in replacement for Numpy
-- OpenCV, latest version which is made to compile for CUDA GPUs in the container. <em>Depending upon your GPU you may have to change ```-DCUDA_ARCH_BIN=7.5``` in the OpenCV flags within the Dockerfile, and rebuild the image.</em>
+- OpenCV, latest version which is made to compile for CUDA GPUs in the container.
+Depending upon your GPU you may have to change ```-DCUDA_ARCH_BIN=7.5``` in the OpenCV flags within the Dockerfile, and rebuild the image.
 - PyTorch with Torchvision for GPU, latest version
 - PyTorch geometric for GNN's
 - Captum to explain Torch models